jpgordon00/UnityFileDownloader/README.md

 # UnityGroupDownloader
-One class for easily downloading multiple files at a time using [UnityWebRequest](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html).
+Concurently download multiple files from any HTTPS endpoint using [UnityWebRequest](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html) on the Unity Platform.

 ## What does it do?
-- Download any amount of files one-after-anothother.
+- Download any amount of files concurently!
 > The call to Download is non-blocking.
-Files are downloaded asychronously but always one at a time.
+Files are downloaded asychronously and also done concurrently with a property.
+- The 'MaxConcurency' property refers to the amount of web requests that can be made at the same time.
+The default is 8 but you can set it to any nonnegative integer.
 - Simple success and error callbacks via C# [events](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/events/).
 - Atomic file downloading.
 > By specifying the 'AbandonOnFailure' property of GroupDownloader to true, a failed download will cause the downloader to cancel and delete all previous files.
 UnityWebRequests allows the downloader to ensure a file is never partially downloaded via a [DownloadHandler](https://docs.unity3d.com/ScriptReference/Networking.DownloadHandler.html) property.